Existence as Distinguishability: Quantum Mechanics from Finite Graded Equality: Cyclic Symmetry, Gauge Structure, and the Inner Product

-\section{Cyclic Symmetry}
+\subsection{Cyclic Symmetry}

-Axiom~\ref{ax:relational} states that atom labels are conventional, which might suggest the full symmetric group $S_N$ as the symmetry group.
+SRC together with Permutation Invariance (Theorem~\ref{thm:permutation-invariance}, derived from clause (S4)) makes atom labels within a basis conventional, which might suggest the full symmetric group $S_N$ as the symmetry group.
 However, the \emph{dynamical} symmetry reduces to the cyclic group $\Z_N$ for the following reasons.

 \begin{lemma}[Rigidity of Cyclic Dynamics] The dynamical generator must be a single $N$-cycle.
 Among all $\sigma \in S_N$, the $N$-cycles are the unique permutations whose eigenbases are $K$-homogeneous with respect to $\mathcal{B}$: $K(b_i, f_j)$ is independent of $(i,j)$. \end{lemma}